albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 ### What happens if a class implements two interfaces that have the same abstract method?

-A class can implement interfaces that have the same method signature, only if the methods have the same return type.
+A class can implement two or more interfaces that have the same method signature, only if the methods have the same return type.

-Consider the following two interfaces
+Consider the following two interfaces.

-1. The double algorithm has a `compute()` method that returns a `double`.
+1. The `DoubleAlgorithm` interface has a `compute()` method that returns a `double`.

     ```java
     package demo;